DIBS-Payment-Services/Wordpress-Ecommerce-D2-PayWin/Readme.txt

 Setup
 =====
 Login in wordress, go to <b>Settings->Store->Payments</b>
-Find "DIBS Payment Window" and click Settings under it.
+Find "Nets Payment Window" and click Settings under it.
 Fill settings like merchantid, hmac code, partnerid(if you have it) e.t.c Enable module.
 Set test mode and try to test it.